 Skin cancer is a disease that begins in the cells of the skin.
-The area of skin with the cancer is called a lesion.
+The area of skin with the cancer is often called a lesion.
 There are several types of skin cancer (carcinoma).
 Melanoma is the most serious.
 But there are others that are known as nonmelanoma skin cancer.
 These include:

 Basal cell carcinoma

 Merkel cell carcinoma

 Cutaneous T-cell lymphoma

 Basal cell carcinoma and squamous cell carcinoma are by far the most common.

 The skin is the largest organ of the body.
 Skin protects us from heat, sunlight, injury, and infection.
 It also stores water and fat, and makes vitamin D. The skin has 3 layers:

 The outer layer called the epidermis

 The epidermis is made of flat cells called squamous cells.
 Round basal cells are under the squamous cells.
 The lower part of the epidermis has pigment-producing cells called melanocytes.
 These cells darken the skin when exposed to the sun.